RECursion-NITD/90-Days-of-Code/readme.md

 If you’ve decided to join, following are the steps you need to go through:

-1. From today onwards, for the next 90 days, you are going to commit to our 90 days of coding challange.
+1. From today onwards, for the next 90 days, you are going to commit to our 90 days of coding challenge.
 2. You are expected to code each and every day and solve as many problems as you can.
 3. You should solve problems on your own.
 Try for at least 4-5 hours, then you may seek help.
 4. Solutions of almost all problems are available online.
 In case of further doubts, visit [AskREC](http://recursionnitd.in/askrec).